labgem/PanGBank-wf/README.md

 ## Credits

-labgem/pangbank was originally written by Jean Mainguy.
+**PanGBank** was originally written in Snakemake and has been rewritten in Nextflow by Jean Mainguy.

 We thank the following people for their extensive assistance in the development of this pipeline: